How to Get Out of a Cintas Contract (Read This First)

 What Is Cintas?

-Operating in almost 500 facilities with more than 40,000 employees in North America, Cintas supplies uniform rentals and cleaning services to companies.
+Operating in almost 500 facilities with more than 40,000 employees in North America, Cintas supplies uniform rentals, cleaning services, first aid supplies, safety products, and uniforms to companies.
 They offer everything that’s needed to make the workspace a safe and clean environment.
+Their uniform rental and apparel service includes a weekly laundry and delivery program for various types of clothing.

 For example, if we look at Cintas competitors, we see that while Cintas offers a whole range of products and services, companies similar to Cintas only offer some of them.